 You might not!
 Precision flow meters are used to provide accurate monitoring and/or flow control.
 Some industrial applications require precise calculation of quantity, such as precision servo-valve development for the aerospace industry.
-An application to measure water flow to a vineyard may only require a measurement accuracy of 5% to 10%.
+On the other hand, an application to measure water flow to a vineyard may only require a measurement accuracy of 5% to 10%.

 Positive Displacement (Also known as a Volumetric flow meter or PD flow meter).

-The output signal is directly related to the volume passing through the meter.
+The output signal is directly related to the mass passing through the meter.

 The output signal is directly related to the velocity passing through the meter.